 Don't see a current job opening that matches your skills?
 We would still like to hear from you.

 We are committed to building a diverse workforce — and to supporting all who are part of it by providing a welcoming, inclusive workplace.
-Anyone who has an interest in our mission, including candidates from Presbyterian communities in the global south and communities of color that have long been part of the American Presbyterian Church, is encouraged to reach out to us.
-Theological training and fluency in languages other than English, are encouraged to apply.
+Anyone who has an interest in our mission, including candidates from Presbyterian communities in the global south and communities of color that have long been a part of the American Presbyterian Church, is encouraged to reach out to us.
+Theological training and fluency in languages other than English are valued.